UX/Interaction Designer from Brazil.

 In the period I worked with Zero Hora‘s digital team, I was responsible for the visual design of special sections, improvements in information architecture, newspaper interaction design and gathering user needs.

 Take a look at this one I gave at Interaction 16 at Henlsinki, Finland.
-More talks here.
+More talks of mine here.

 I use illustration as a tool to communicate ideas and storytelling.
 One of them was included in the The Sketchnote Workbook by Mike Rohde (who illustrated 37 Signals books).